My name is Michael Sappir, and this site is where you can find things I write.

 Writing is a life-long passion of mine, and I feel fortunate to be able to pursue it in three languages — my native languages of English and Hebrew, as well as German, which I have been learning since I was a teen.
 The English version of this site shows not only things I wrote in English, but also summaries of potentially interesting things I wrote in Hebrew and German.
 To see only texts available in English in full, see Full Texts.

 My main areas of interest include political economy, climate change, Jewish politics, (anti-)colonialism, and modern revolutionary movements.
-I also love video games, history, the free Internet, dogs — and all points of intersection between them (I’m looking at you, historical dog memes!).
+I also love science fiction, history, the free Internet, dogs.

 I grew up in Jerusalem, Israel, in a bilingual English/Hebrew-speaking home.
 From there I moved to Leipzig, Germany, where I now live, after having spent a few years back in Israel (but in Tel Aviv).